 OnlyCoin (or “Coin” as it is otherwise known) is an exciting start-up hoping to change the way we use card payments.
-The San Francisco-based team have created one electronic plastic card which is shaped like a credit card.
-Coin allows you to load up to eight cards onto a single plastic device and this includes your debit, credit and gym membership card.
+The San Francisco-based team has created one electronic plastic card which is shaped like a credit card.
+Coin allows you to load up to eight cards onto a single plastic device and this includes your debit, credit, and gym membership card.

-Coin is priced at $100 and is the solution to the age old problem of having too many credit cards and a heavy wallet full of plastic.
-So by walking around with this one card, it’s the next step towards a wallet-free society.
+A coin is priced at $100 and is the solution to the age-old problem of having too many credit cards and a heavy wallet full of plastic.
+So walking around with this one card, it’s the next step toward a wallet-free society.

 How it works

 Coin comes with a mobile phone app which you download with a simple connecting cable to upload cards.
 Then when you’re at the store checkout, you take your Coin card and press the only button to choose which card to pay with and simply swipe it through the system.
 The payment is processed as Coin links to your mobile phone to confirm the bank details via Bluetooth.

 - You can tell which card you’ve uploaded via the phone app.
 Users are encouraged to take photos of their cards to keep track.

 - The battery in Coin lasts up to two years